juswamacbook/SPURHACKS-2025-SCROLLEATS-/README.md

 # ScrollEats 🍕

+Built collaboratively for Spurhacks 2025 in Waterloo Ontario, ScrollEats helps users discover nearby restaurants and food spots using React and the Google Places API.
+Focused on an intuitive UI and seamless browsing experience.

+Built with friends at Spurhacks 2025 – Daniel, Josh, Andrew, Charles

 A TikTok-style mobile-first React web app for food lovers, featuring full-screen restaurant discovery with a custom "Boom Meter" rating system.

 ## ✨ Latest Updates